mpolyakova/earnings-nlp-metis/README.md

 #### Topic Selection
-I ran the algorith using both LSA and LDA for multiple number of topics, and both the count based vectorizer and the tdfif vectorizers.
+I ran the algorith using both LSA and LDA for multiple number of topics, and both the count based vectorizer and the tfidf vectorizers.
 Consistenly, I saw more reasonable groups of words in the LDA, so I focused on optimising there.
 Additionally, the frequency rather than raw count based input provided consistently higher coherence scores.

 I used various filtered corpuses(approx 10 different filterings), and ran LDA using various numbers of topics(range 5-40 topics), monitoring the outputted coherence scores, and topic print outs.
 I searched for higher coherence.
 For the more promising combinations, I ran the model and used PyLDavis to inspect the topics and word prevalences in each topic.